Key Takeaways

 The decision framework is straightforward.
 Pick llama.cpp when you need multi-vendor hardware support, direct control over inference parameters, and GGUF quantization flexibility.
 Pick vLLM when you’re serving thousands of concurrent users on dedicated NVIDIA GPUs and throughput is the constraint that matters most.
 Pick Ollama when you want the simplest possible path to local inference — knowing that under the hood, you’re running llama.cpp’s engine anyway.

-One detail worth flagging: Ollama’s 110K star count technically exceeds llama.cpp’s, but Ollama is architecturally dependent on llama.cpp’s inference backend.
+Ollama’s 110K stars technically exceed llama.cpp’s, but Ollama runs on llama.cpp’s inference backend.
 Its popularity validates llama.cpp’s engine, not a competing one.

 Why llama.cpp 100K GitHub Stars Changes Open-Source AI’s Trajectory

-The llama.cpp 100K GitHub Stars milestone isn’t a finish line — it’s evidence that local-first, open-source AI inference has crossed from hobbyist experimentation into production-grade infrastructure.
+The 100K milestone is less a finish line than a marker: local-first, open-source AI inference has moved from hobbyist experiment to production-grade infrastructure.
 Three implications follow from that crossing, and none of them are simple.

 The Decentralization of AI Compute